Principal’s Welcome Statement

 - Teachers mostly use questioning skilfully to probe pupils’ responses and to make them think deeply.

-Since Ofsted’s visit in May, our provisional 2019 Key stage 2 SATs results have been released and I am delighted to say that every single measure in our Primary phase is now at, or above the national average, which is wonderful news for our current pupils.
+Since Ofsted’s visit in May 2019, our results have continued to improve and the 2022 Key Stage 2 SATs results demonstrate that improvement.
+Every single measure in our Primary phase is now at, or above the national average, which is wonderful news for our current pupils.
+At Key Stage 4, the progress that students make from their starting point is significantly above the national average and puts the school in the top 15% across the country.
 And we’re still improving!

 Like our partner school, Brampton Manor Academy, we believe in doing the simple things well.
 Our growing academic success is built on high standards of discipline, the recruitment of excellent staff, clear expectations for all, and outstanding effort.